XinweiZhang/XinweiZhang.github.io/_posts/2023-04-19-confounding-and-suppression-effects.md

 ```

-This simulation serves as an example of the phenomenon presented in the original problem, and sheds light on the overlooked side in my exploration of the available answers.
+This simulation serves as an example of the phenomenon presented in the original problem, and as a supplement to the overlooked side in the available answers.

 ## References